-So I start off from a one of the hundreds of cozy little Provencal towns and I am heading to the top of Mont Ventoux.
+So I start off from one of the hundreds of cosy little Provencal towns and I am heading to the top of Mont Ventoux.
 If you are serious about cycling and if you happen to be around, then you will end up doing the same.
 I take the route via Bédoine.
 I am pretty well packed in terms of what I put on myself.
 It was raining cats and dogs yesterday but today the sky is spotless and the air is frosty.
-And it will be more frosty up there on 1900 meters of altitude.
+And it will be more frosty up there at 1900 meters of altitude.

-Mount Ventoux’s impressive profile with the antenna spike on the top is looming as I approach it from far and makes it an incredible view among reddish autumn trees and grapes.
+Mont Ventoux’s impressive profile with the antenna spike on the top is looming as I approach it from far and makes it an incredible view among reddish autumn trees and grapes.
 Something bothers me – I see snow on the top – the result of yesterday’s rain down here.
-The concerns turn out to be true, the road is cut by snow in some 3k to go the the top.
+The concerns turn out to be true, the road is cut by snow in some 3k to go the top.
 Machines are working to remove some half a meter thick layer of snow.
-Okay this time the mountain did not let me in…
+Okay, this time the mountain did not let me in…

 The plan is to start from Sault, to go from the Eastern side to the top, then go down to Malaucène on the Western side, then back up to the top and again all the way down to the point of start, Sault.

 I set off in a gentle rhythm eyeing for a long day.
-Sault is a kind of a lavender capital of Provence, so the fields are plenty, even though many are already cut for this season.
+Sault is a kind of lavender capital of Provence, so the fields are plenty, even though many are already cut for this season.
 Many people start riding in the morning heading to the summit.
 All sorts of people, expensive and cheap bikes, fast and slow, old and kids.
-What strikes me is the amount of let’s say less dedicated cyclists – guys who probably fell into this ride as a one off adventure of a kind.
+What strikes me is the amount of let’s say less dedicated cyclists – guys who probably fell into this ride as a one-off adventure of a kind.
 Could have been doing trekking in the same way.
-There a lots of bike rentals here, including e-bikes.
+There are lots of bike rentals here, including e-bikes.
 Oh yes, e-bikes.
-First you hear this wild noise behind and the next thing you see a heavy noisy machine overtaking you like you are not moving at all.
+First, you hear this wild noise behind and the next thing you see a heavy noisy machine overtaking you like you are not moving at all.
 I estimate the bike generated over 200 watts at that moment.

 Pale shuttered limestone, high black and yellow snow poles (road furniture) and the tower looming in few switchbacks ahead.
 That’s very much what you have come here for.
 It really feels gorgeous and you feel like you are touching the legend, especially if you have seen this many times on the Tour coverages.